zan-keith/cherry-pick/README.md

 ### How It Works
 1. **Activate the Extension:** Click the Cherry-Pick icon in your browser.
 2. **Select Elements:** Use the mouse to highlight and select elements you want to scrape.
+   - Often different elements might come in the way when selecting.
+You can use the `spacebar` key to cycle between the selectable elements.
+   - Try to pinpoint the exact element you need to scrape and click!
+   - Select atleast two similar elements for best results..
 3. **Scrape Elements:** Click the "Scrape Elements" button in the popup.
 The extension will:
    - Find common identifiers.
    - Generate a JS selector snippet.